Table of Contents

 Man-Made Methods:

-- Mechanical Tools: Using knives, sandpaper, or vigorous shaking to break the seed coat.
+- Mechanical Tools (Scarification): Using knives, sandpaper, or vigorous shaking to break the seed coat.

 - Chemical Treatments: Applying chemicals like gibberellic acid and nitrates.

-- Environmental Changes: Changing light and temperature conditions.
+- Environmental Changes: Altering light and temperature conditions.

 Chapter Summary: